-II.F.1.a.
+II.F.2.
 PI Changes and Award Transfers

-Unless otherwise restricted, changes in PI or organization will be allowed at the discretion of the USAMRAA Grants Officer, provided the intent of the award mechanism is met.
+Unless otherwise restricted, changes in PI or organization will be allowed on a case-by-case basis, provided the intent of the award mechanism is met.

 The organizational transfer of an award supporting a clinical trial is strongly discouraged and in most cases will not be allowed.
-Approval of a transfer request will be on a case-by-case basis at the discretion of the Grants Officer
+Approval of a transfer request will be on a case-by-case basis at the discretion of the Grants Officer.